controlm/automation-api-community-solutions/601-integration-with-ides-and-code-editors/notepad++-additional-examples.md

 NPP_OPEN $(TMP_FILE)
 cmd /c del $(TMP_FILE)
 ```
-* Select the folder name before running the action.
+* Highlight the **folder** name before running the operation
-* It will open a temp file containing the folder status.
+* It will open a temp file containing the folder status
-* If several instances of the folder have been ordered, it will include the statuses for all of them.
+* If several instances of the folder have been ordered, it will include the statuses for all of them
-* If no text is selected, it will retrieve the status for all active folders and jobs.
+* **Warning**: if no text is highlighted, it will retrieve the statuses for all active folders and jobs

 ### Check job status
 ```